-10 One potential problem is that the measurements both of discrimination and the effects of the primes could be confounded by attrition rates which differed across treatments (as a result, for instance, of subjects experiencing negative reactions to the particular charities or
+10 One potential problem is that the measurements both of discrimination and the effects of the primes could be confounded by attrition rates which differed across treatments (as a result, for instance, of subjects experiencing negative reactions to the particular charities or primes and leaving the experiment in protest).
+As Qualtrics records incomplete responses, it is possible to review the attrition rates in this study.
+Of the 460 times a participant started the experiment, it was left unfinished 22 times.
+Of those who dropped out, seven did so before reaching the information about the charity.
+Four did so immediately upon receiving the

-As I am most interested in how the concepts of Jesus and God affect the behaviour of Christians, I restricted access to the experiment to MTurk workers located in the United States, a Christian-majority country with a high level of religiosity (Pew Research Center, 2015).
+As the primary interest is in how the concepts of Jesus and God affect the behaviour of Christians, access to the experiment was restricted to MTurk workers located in the United States, a Christian-majority country with a high level of religiosity (Pew Research Center 2015).
 Subjects reported their religion in the post-experimental questionnaire; 53.8% of the subjects who completed the experiment reported themselves to be Christians.
 This left an almost equal-sized non-Christian sample on whom the effects of the Jesus and God primes could also be tested.
-Some previous research has suggested that religious priming can affect the behaviour even of those who do not belong to the religion in question (Ahmed and Salas, 2011; Benjamin et al., 2016).

 The experiment was conducted in July 2018.
 Subjects were paid 2 USD for participating.
 The dictator game stake was 8 USD.
 While this is slightly less than a typical stake for an economic experiment conducted in a developed country, the compensation rates for online experiments tend to be lower because of the speed and convenience with which subjects can complete them.
-The current experiment took subjects around 10 minutes to complete and therefore represented a very high level of reimbursement for MTurk workers, whose median hourly income has been estimated to be as low as 2 USD (Hara et al, 2018).
+The current experiment took subjects around 10 minutes to complete and therefore represented a very high level of reimbursement for MTurk workers, whose median hourly income has been estimated to be as low as 2 USD (Hara et al. 2018).

-primes and leaving the experiment in protest).
-As Qualtrics records incomplete responses, I am able to review the attrition rates.
-Of the 460 times a participant started the experiment, it was left unfinished 22 times.
-Of those who dropped out, seven did so before reaching the information about the charity.
-Four did so immediately upon receiving the description of the general charity and another four did so immediately upon receiving the description of the LGBTQ charity.
+The experiment was completed 438 times, but due to a glitch there were 14 cases of the same MTurk worker being able to access and complete the experiment four days after initially participating.
+These subjects' second attempts are dropped from the data.
+Demographic description of the general charity and another four did so immediately upon receiving the description of the LGBTQ charity.
 Four did so after receiving the God prime (three having been matched with the LGBTQ charity and the other with the general charity), two did so after receiving the Control prime (one matched with each charity), and one (matched with the LGBTQ charity) did so after receiving the Jesus prime.
 This evidence suggests the impact of attrition on the estimated treatment effects is likely to be very slight.
-See Zhou and Fischbach (2016) and Arechar et al (2018) for fuller discussion of the issue of dropouts in online experiments.
+See Zhou and Fischbach (2016) and Arechar et al. (2018) for fuller discussion of the issue of dropouts in online experiments. information about the subjects is summarised in Table 2, separated into the Christian and non-Christian samples.